tchalas/NewsCrawler/README.md

 Crawler for python subreddit, exposed with a Rest api

 # Use case
 This app can be used for extracting and exploring useful data from a web page, in our case the python subreddit.
 The app is composed by two major modules.
 The crawler is the program that reads the data from the webpage and stores them in a database after extracting the info we need.
 The API provides access to the stored data by querying the database to serve the received request.

 # Specifications
-Environment: Linux
+Environment: Linux Ubuntu
 Language: Python3        - There was no reason not to use the last python version
 Database: Postgresql     - The schema was clearly relational and I prefer postgres for that type of dbs as it scales quite well
 API: Flask               - Library really useful for simple APIs